todbot/magtag_dayofweek/README.md

 - Copy `bmps` directory to your MagTag's CIRCUITPY drive

-- Install needed MagTag libraries from CircuitPython Bundle
+- Install needed MagTag libraries from CircuitPython Bundle to your MagTag's CIRCUITPY drive

   - If you have [`cirpycp`](https://github.com/todbot/cirpycp) installed, you can install libraries with: